VKCOM/statshouse/website/docs/guides/view-graph.md

 The currently available aggregation is also related to a metric [resolution](edit-metrics.md#resolution).

-The _Auto (low)_ aggregation interval reduces the displayed "resolution" by a constant making the graph look smoother even when you view data using the minimal available aggregation interval:
+The _Auto (low)_ aggregation interval reduces the displayed resolution by a constant making the graph look smoother even when you view data using the minimal available aggregation interval:

 <img src={Auto} width="1000"/>